 Scoring Your Credit - How's Your Credit Score

 - Types of Credit — Do you have a healthy mix of loans and credit cards?

-- Payment History — How often do you make late payments?
+- Payment History — How many late payments have you made?

 - Credit to Debt Ratio — How much do you owe versus your available credit?

 Learn more about FICO scores at myFICO.com, Fair Isaac's informational site and once per year, for free, you can review all three of your credit reports at annualcreditreport.com.
 And, for a small payment, you can get your FICO score from each bureau on their websites: equifax.com, experian.com and transunion.com.